Mount Royal: Tam-Tams

-In the summer, Mount Royal hosts a popular activity known as Tam-Tams, or the "Tam-Tam Jam", whereby a number of Montrealers and visitors play hand drums (such as djembes) on the east slope of the mountain, near the George-Étienne Cartier Monument.
+In the summer, Mount Royal hosts a popular activity known as Tam-Tams, or the "Tam-Tam Jam", whereby a number of Montrealers and visitors play hand drums (such as djembes) on the east slope of the hill, near the George-Étienne Cartier Monument.
 The Sunday afternoon gatherings attract people of various backgrounds.
 Often, dozens of tam-tam players perform their art at the same time, encouraging others to dance.
 In addition, many children and adults participate nearby in a battle with foam-padded weapons.

 The Tam-tams began in the late 1970s with a workshop on African drumming at a jazz bar on Ontario Street.
 It is not organized by the municipal authorities.
 Despite initial resistance by participants, the city now intervenes in the event, restricting commercial activity to registered members in designated areas and assigning police and first aid technicians to ensure the safety of those present.
 Although initially controversial in light of the event's communal and countercultural vibe (as well as a permissive attitude towards then-illegal cannabis use), the police presence has not led to conflict.

 Jeanne-Mance Park

-Facing the mountain across Park Avenue is Jeanne-Mance Park.
+Facing the hill across Park Avenue is Jeanne-Mance Park.
 A popular recreational area, Jeanne-Mance Park features a playground, a wading pool, tennis courts, various sports fields, and in winter, a skating rink.

 Transmission tower

-The park is also home to the CBC's Mount Royal transmitter facility, which comprises two large buildings (one used primarily by the CBC (for its 2 Montreal stations, CBMT-DT and CBFT-DT) and one used by the private television stations) and a very short (about 100 m) candelabra tower, from which nearly all of Montreal's television and FM radio stations broadcast.
+The park is also home to the CBC's Mount Royal transmitter facility, which comprises two large buildings: one used primarily by the CBC for its 2 Montreal stations, CBMT-DT and CBFT-DT, and one used by the private television stations.
+There is also a short (about 100 m) candelabra tower, from which nearly all of Montreal's television and FM radio stations broadcast.
 Because of the proximity of this tower to public areas of the park, in recent years significant concerns have been raised about radio-frequency radiation exposure; at several points formerly accessible to park users near the tower, radiation was found to be significantly higher than that permitted for the general public.

 The "shortness" indicated above was dictated by the maximum allowable height (1100 feet above sea level) dictated by the federal Department of Transport because of the proximity to the flight path to Trudeau Airport nearby.
-The engineering challenge was to combine all the desired antennas in the limited space between the mountain top and 1100 feet ASL, which led to the "candelabra" design.
+The engineering challenge was to combine all the desired antennas in the limited space between the top of the hill and 1100 feet above sea level, which led to the "candelabra" design.